ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/utils/README.md

    - Respect the separation of concerns between utility modules
    - Combine utilities to create higher-level functionality
    - Keep utility functions focused on a single responsibility
+   - Break down large methods into smaller ones with clear purposes
+   - Use descriptive names that indicate a method's responsibility

+9. **Method Abstraction Levels**:
+   - Maintain consistent abstraction levels within classes and modules
+   - Public methods should operate at a higher abstraction level
+   - Helper methods should handle specific implementation details
+   - Keep methods short and focused on one task

 By following these guidelines, we can maintain high code quality with clear module boundaries while minimizing code duplication across the codebase.